“Just Like Us”: The Similarities Between Chimpanzees and Humans

 By Andrew Lee

 Do you know which animals are the closest relatives to humans?
-If you guessed chimpanzees, who reside in Uganda, Rwanda and Tanzania, you’re correct!
+If you guessed chimpanzees, who reside in Rwanda, Tanzania and Uganda, you’re correct!

 According to the American Museum of Natural History, scientific research has found that humans and chimpanzees share 98.8% of the same DNA.
 Believe it or not, we humans originate from the same species as our primate friends who existed 7 million years ago!
 This explains why we share many common physical and mental abilities with chimpanzees.